mcanabrava/gdp-vs-national-education-exam-in-brazil/README.md

 ![sex_differences](images/sex_differences.png)

 Finally, in a preliminary attempt to understand correlation between high GDP/capita and ENEM grades, the following chart with the top 10 essay cities was developed, but none of the highest GDP/capita cities show up in there, which points to a not so high correlation at the beggining.
+However, this correlation will be better explored in the next steps of the challenge.

 ![top_essay_cities](images/top_essay_cities.png)